lavaorg/telex/plugins/inputs/processes/README.md

 This plugin gathers info about the total number of processes and groups them by status (zombie, sleeping, running, etc.)

-On linux this plugin requires access to procfs (/proc), on other OSes it requires access to execute `ps`.
+On linux this plugin requires access to procfs (/proc).
+Other OS not supported.

 ### Configuration: